leondz/arjun-krishna1/README.md

 </div>

 ## Work
-I'm currently working as a software developer for a small start-up.

-We are building a website to connect Egyptian students to Canadian Professionals for Educational and Career advice
+I'm currently working as a software developer, where I am building a website to connect International students to Canadian Professionals for Educational and Career advice

 ## School
 I'm also studying Mechatronics Engineering at the University of Waterloo.
 Basically learning how to build robots(kinda)